Pi-0r-Tau/SPSearchReverseEng/README.md

 ## Key Components

 ### 1. Dash Application
 The main application is built using the Dash framework with Bootstrap components for styling.
-Dash is a productive Python framework for building web applications, and it is particularly suited for data visualization.

 ### 2. User Inputs
 Users can input details about web pages, including: